hxixvxxk/CTF-Writeups/README.md

 This repo contains walkthroughs, notes, scripts, ideas, cheat sheets, pretty much anything related to that area.

 My current focus is on Jeopardy style CTFs.
 I really badly want to win a CTF one day, especially from TrendAI (previously Trend Micro).
-During my first year of college, I led my team of five to 84th place out of 199 teams all across the country.
+During my first year of college, I led my team of five to 84th place out of 199 teams all across the country for Trend Micro PH University CTF 2025.
 This got me pretty hyped and maybe I might have a nick for cybersec.
 I've been feeling passionate about this lately.
 I'll see where it takes me.